 Third-Party Ad Networks

-Opting out from one or more companies listed on the DAA Consumer Choice Page or the NAI Consumer Opt-Out Page will opt you out from those companies’ delivery of interest-based content or ads to you, but it does not mean you will no longer receive any advertising through our Site or on other websites.
+Opting out from one or more companies listed on the above referenced pages will opt you out from those companies’ delivery of interest-based content or ads to you, but it does not mean you will no longer receive any advertising through our Sites or on other websites.
 You may continue to receive advertisements, for example, based on the particular website that you are viewing (i.e., contextually based ads).
-Also, if your browsers are configured to reject cookies when you opt out on the DAA or NAI websites, your opt out may not be effective.
+Also, if your browsers are configured to reject cookies when you opt out, your opt out may not be effective.
 Additional information is available on the DAA’s website at www.aboutads.info or the NAI’s website at www.networkadvertising.org.

 Our Site may contain links to third-party websites.
 Any access to and use of such linked websites is not governed by this Policy, but instead is governed by the privacy policies of those third party websites.
 We are not responsible for the information practices of such third party websites.